kurtlawrence/numfmt/README.md

 ## Composing formats
 There have been examples of composing formats already.
-The `prefix[num]suffix` order must be adhered to, but the ordering within the number format is arbitary.
-It is recommended to keep it consistent with _precison, scaling, separator_ as this assists with readability and lowers the risk of malformed formats (which will error on the parsing phase).
+The `prefix[num]suffix` order must be adhered to, but the ordering within the number format is arbitrary.
+It is recommended to keep it consistent with _precision, scaling, separator_ as this assists with readability and lowers the risk of malformed formats (which will error on the parsing phase).

 ### Various composed examples